Dipika-ds/powerbi-test-execution-dashboard/README.md

 ## Project Purpose

+### Real–World Context (Ericsson Experience Simulation)

+This dashboard simulates the type of QA test tracking, execution monitoring, and performance reporting that I previously participated in during my time at Ericsson.
+While the dataset here is anonymized and self-generated, the workflow, structure, and analytical process closely mirror the real-world test execution and reporting cycles used in telecom network validation and live node activities.

-1. This dashboard enables:
+This dashboard enables:
-2. QA teams to monitor progress
+1. QA teams to monitor progress
-3. Managers to identify bottlenecks
+2. Managers to identify bottlenecks
-4. Stakeholders to evaluate execution quality
+3. Stakeholders to evaluate execution quality
-5. Data-driven decision making during release cycles
+4. Data-driven decision making during release cycles

 ##### This project is an independent self–driven analytics initiative, simulating real QA execution reporting used in enterprise environments.